 For people that own motorcycles, security has to be at the forefront of your mind.
 Motorcycles can be a sizable investment that owners rely on for transportation, and it would be a shame for any bike owner to be the victim of a theft.
 There are always people who see stringent security methods as paranoid, rather than seeing them as necessary precautionary methods.
-But motorcycles are not impervious to theft, if anything they are extremely at risk of being stolen.
+Of course, we are not talking about advanced Home Security Systems here, but motorcycles are not impervious to theft, if anything they are extremely at risk of being stolen.
 If you take a close look at other forms of transportation, it is quite easy to see why.
 This is why motorcycle security is paramount.

 Motorcycles are extremely lightweight in comparison to cars, which makes them easier to access and easier to haul away.
 In addition to this, the parts and components of a motorcycle are easily accessible and these can be tampered with so that a thief can ride away on your bike.
 I am sure there are many drivers who are wondering just how they can keep their motorcycles secure, and there are also those wondering if they have been leaving their bikes vulnerable all this time.
 Hopefully these 10 security tips help show you some methods you can employ to make sure your motorcycle is always being kept secure and reduce the chances of you becoming a victim of motorcycle theft.